leafo/lapis/docs/reference.md

 Lapis is designed to run your server in different configurations called environments.
-For example you might have a development configuration with a local database url, code caching disabled, and a single worker.
-Then you might have a production configuration with remote database url, code caching enabled, and 8 workers.
+For example you might have a development configuration with a local database URL, code caching disabled, and a single worker.
+Then you might have a production configuration with remote database URL, code caching enabled, and 8 workers.

 The `lapis` command line tool takes a second argument when starting the server: